 The U.S. Department of Energy (DOE) supports the development of cost-effective energy codes and standards to increase efficiency in residential and commercial buildings.
 Pacific Northwest National Laboratory (PNNL) conducted a series of cost analyses for ANSI/ASHRAE/IES Standard 90.1: Energy Standard for Buildings Except Low-Rise Residential Buildings — the commercial model energy code.
-The cost analyses compare Standard 90.1-2010 to the prior 2007 edition, based on six prototype buildings in five representative U.S. climate zones.
+The cost analyses compare Standard 90.1-2013 to the prior 2010 edition and Standard 90.1-2010 to the prior 2007 edition, based on six prototype buildings in five representative U.S. climate zones.
 PNNL also conducted energy savings analysis for Standard 90.1-2010 and the commercial requirements of the International Energy Conservation Code (IECC).

 - Cost Analysis of Standard 90.1-2010 compared to 90.1-2007

 - Energy Savings Analysis of Standard 90.1-2010 compared to 90.1-2007 and 90.1–2004

 - Energy Savings Analysis of the 2012 IECC compared to the 2009 and 2006 IECC

 Cost reports covering state-specific climate and cost scenarios for the Standard 90.1-2010 compared to the prior 2007 edition are available in Table 1.